spatialos/UnrealGDK/docs/content/toolbar.md

 * **Interop Codegen**

     * **Output path for the interop code generation**</br>
-    Path to the folder to which ICG typebindings will be generated.
-By default, this is empty.
-If this is left empty, then the it will default to `<GameSourceDir>/<ProjectName>/Generated`.
+    Use this to specify the filepath of ICG-generated typebindings file.
+If you leave this left empty, it defaults to `<GameSourceDir>/<ProjectName>/Generated`.

     * **Output path for the generated schemas**</br>
-    Path to the folder to which ICG schemas will be generated.
-By default, this is empty.
-If this is left empty, then the it will default to `<ProjectFileLocation>/../spatial/schema/improbable/unreal/generated/`.
+    Use this to specify the filepath of ICG-generated schema file.
+If you leave this left empty, it defaults to `<ProjectFileLocation>/../spatial/schema/improbable/unreal/generated/`.

     * **Singleton classes**</br>
     Use this to specify the classes which the [ICG](./interop.md) should generate as singleton classes.